 We can then use the model to predict what a label image would have looked like, from different input data than you have trained on.

 Of course, in reality the label image on the right doesn’t come out perfectly.
-The current state of the art is Stephen Parsons’ ink-id program, which produces outputs like this (showing different training epochs in k-fold training/prediction):
+Stephen Parsons’ ink-id program is one example of an ML-based approach.
+It produces outputs like this (showing different training epochs in k-fold training/prediction):

 When running ink-id on all the public fragments, the results look like this (prediction left, infrared right):